folsomcp/specpolFlow/README.md

 SpecpolFlow is a software package that provides a completely pythonic workflow for the analysis of spectropolarimetric observations of stellar sources (for example, data acquired from ESPaDOnS at CFHT, Narval at TBL, etc).
 It is designed to provide a single, user-friendly pipeline from telescope to science product.

-SpecpolFlow incorporates tools for spectra normalization (Github: [folsomcp/NormPlot](https://github.com/folsomcp/normPlot)) and LSD profile calculation (Github: [folsomcp/LSDpy](https://github.com/folsomcp/LSDpy)).
-It also provides several supporting tools, including tools for developing and cleaning line masks, calculating the longitudinal magnetic field, and visualizing the LSD profile.
+SpecpolFlow incorporates tools for spectra normalization (Github: [folsomcp/normPlot](https://github.com/folsomcp/normPlot)) and LSD profile calculation (Github: [folsomcp/LSDpy](https://github.com/folsomcp/LSDpy)).
+It also provides several supporting tools, including tools for developing and cleaning line masks, calculating the longitudinal magnetic field, and visualizing LSD profiles.
 These tools can be used through a fully documented Python API, or through a command line interface.

 We also maintain a series of detailed tutorials, with examples of how to construct a flexible workflow from SpecpolFlow's tools for your specific needs (e.g., automation for very large datasets using tools like pandas = Python for Data Analysis).
-These tutorials are in the form of Python notebooks, which can also be run using collaborative platforms such as Google Colab.
+These tutorials are in the form of Jupyter Notebooks, which can also be run using collaborative platforms such as Google Colab.

 The full documentation can be found here: [folsomcp.github.io/specpolFlow/](https://folsomcp.github.io/specpolFlow/)